Brother's Keeper (Miami Vice)

-"Brother's Keeper" is the pilot episode of the first season of the American television series Miami Vice.
-The episode premiered on September 16, 1984, with a two-hour (including commercials) season premiere.
+"Brother's Keeper" is the pilot episode of the American crime drama television series Miami Vice.
+Written by series creator Anthony Yerkovich and directed by Thomas Carter, the episode premiered on NBC on September 16, 1984, with a two-hour (including commercials) season premiere.
 The episode was received well critically, winning two out of three Emmy Awards for which it was nominated.

 NBC would rebroadcast the episode in 2006 during the opening weekend for executive producer/director Michael Mann's theatrical remake starring Colin Farrell and Jamie Foxx.

 Plot

-James "Sonny" Crockett (Don Johnson) is a Metro-Dade vice detective who has just lost his partner Eddie Rivera (Jimmy Smits) due to a car bombing while they were trying to arrest a small-time drug dealer.
+James "Sonny" Crockett (Don Johnson) is a Metro-Dade vice detective who loses his partner Eddie Rivera (Jimmy Smits) in a car bombing during an undercover operation with a small-time drug dealer.
 He also is in the middle of an ugly divorce, since his wife can't stand the stress of having a husband working undercover with criminals.

 Crockett is investigating a Colombian drug dealer, named Calderone (Miguel Piñero), when he meets a New York police detective named Rafael Tubbs (Philip Michael Thomas).
-Since they are having problems approaching Calderone due to a traitor (leading Tubbs to say "You've got a leak in your department the size of the East River"), Crockett and Tubbs team up, after a suggestion from the former's lieutenant Lou Rodriguez (Gregory Sierra) to work together, even though they don't like each other.
+Since they are having problems approaching Calderone due to an unknown mole (leading Tubbs to say "You've got a leak in your department the size of the East River"), Crockett and Tubbs team up after a suggestion by the former's lieutenant Lou Rodriguez (Gregory Sierra), even though they don't like each other.

-Crockett is also dating a colleague, Gina Calabrese (Saundra Santiago).
-But he is not very fortunate, since he whispers his wife's name to Gina, while they were in bed.
+Crockett begins dating a colleague, Gina Calabrese (Saundra Santiago).
+However, on their first date, he whispers his ex-wife's name to Gina while they are in bed.
 Gina and her colleague Trudy Joplin (Olivia Brown) still help Crockett for all job matters, and they discover that Rafael Tubbs is actually a dead New York officer.
-Crockett confronts "Rafael" and discovers that he is Rafael's brother Ricardo who wants to catch Calderone, his brother's murderer.
+Crockett confronts "Rafael" and discovers that he is Rafael's brother Ricardo ("Rico" for short) who wants to catch Calderone, his brother's murderer.

 Crockett and Tubbs agree to still work together and it pays off, discovering that the traitor is Scott Wheeler (Bill Smitrovich), a DEA agent who works closely with the vice squad.
 After being confronted and assaulted by Crockett (his former partner), Wheeler is then arrested.
 Soon afterwards, Calderone himself is arrested, but within a matter of hours gets a judge to sign his release on $2 million bail.
-Sonny and Rico arrive just in time to see Calderone get into a seaplane (which later in real life crashes as Chalk's Ocean Airways Flight 101) and fly off.
+Sonny and Rico arrive just in time to see Calderone get into a seaplane and fly off.
 Crockett and Tubbs decide that they like working with each other after all, and Tubbs decides to transfer to Miami.